 Apart from the comprehensive knowledge on the subject and far-reaching insights, fund managers gather invaluable insights from their research team.
 Some other considerations include:

 a.
-They check for the shifts in the stock market to analyze the volume of the shifts
+They check for the shifts in the stock market to analyse the volume of the shifts

 b.
-An analysis of the competition in the industry plays an equally important role to gauge the macroeconomic outlook
+An analysis of the competition in the industry plays an equally vital role to gauge the macroeconomic outlook

 c.
-A thorough analysis of the annual results of the companies that the fund manager intends to invest in
+A thorough review of the annual results of the companies that the fund manager intends to invest in

 d.
-Finally, all the above-mentioned information is weighed along with the experience of the top managers and directors before making investing decisions
+Finally, all the information mentioned above is weighed along with the experience of the top managers and directors before making investing decisions

 Investing in mutual funds is subject to market risk.
 Not having the insights to pick the right fund or fund manager can be a costly affair.
 ClearTax has simplified this for you by offering you funds that meet your investment objectives and goals.
 With us, you can be assured of your funds being managed by the best in the country.